Fingolimod oral capsules

 What is this medicine?

-FINGOLIMOD (fin GOL i mod) may help prevent relapses of multiple sclerosis.
-This medicine is not a cure.
+FINGOLIMOD (fin GOL i mod) helps prevent relapses of multiple sclerosis.
+The medicine does not cure multiple sclerosis.

 How should I use this medicine?

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 You can take it with or without food.
 If it upsets your stomach, take it with food.
 Take your medicine at regular intervals.
 Do not take it more often than directed.
 Do not stop taking except on your doctor's advice.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

 Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for children as young as 10 years, precautions do apply.